Bill Howell (graphic designer): Solo and group shows

 In 1975, he participated in the exhibit “Spirits of Forgotten Ancestors” in March 1975 at the Walnut Street Theatre.
 The multimedia show featured five contemporary artists with Africa as the inspiration.
 Howell contributed four paintings from his “Nuba” series, inspired by Africa’s Nuba people.
 The exhibit was sponsored by the Philadelphia Museum of Art.
 Howell designed the poster and program for the show.

 Howell showed off his creativity with photography in a 1972 show titled “The Expanded Photograph,” whose catalog and poster he designed.
 The exhibit was sponsored by the Philadelphia Museum of Art and the Philadelphia Civic Center Museum.
 He also created posters for the Philadelphia Museum of Art's Inner-City Cultural Arts Festival in 1974.

 He was among five artists in an exhibit “Five Phases” at the Delaware Art Museum in 1972 that highlighted Philadelphia artists.
 The show had previously been shown at the Studio Museum in Harlem and the Ile-Ife Museum of Afro-American Life and Culture in Philadelphia.

 Befitting the aim of Weusi to bring art into the community, Howell participated in showings and sales at private homes, including a garden party by the Links social club in 1975 and another in a private home in Brooklyn's Bedford Stuyvesant in 1972.
 A newspaper article from 1970 noted that he had received an award a year earlier at the Brooklyn Museum’s Fence Art Show – where artwork was displayed on a fence around the parking lot - sponsored by the museum.

 Howell designed the program for a Weusi exhibit at the Opportunities Industrialization Center offices in New York in 1971.

 Collections

 Some of Howell’s personal papers, catalogs, photographs, documents and other materials are in the collection of Emory University’s Stuart A. Rose Manuscript, Archives, and Rare Book Library in Atlanta.
 He is represented in many private collections.

 Exhibitions

+Howell's exhibitions during his career include: